 Their works can be found in several collections including world bank Washington and Absa's permanent collection in South Africa.
 They are the overall winner of Absa L'atelier competition 2017.

-"I do not understand my body, neither my political existence as part of the Spanish nation. "
+"I do not understand my body, nor my political existence as part of the Spanish nation. "

 (Paul B. Preciado)

 I have never understood my political existence as an Iranian woman.

 These expectations of artists are the core inspiration for me to create and further develop my multidisciplinary practice.
 Just like Preciado, I consider myself a fugitive, a fugitive of my language and my presumed identity.